project-forth-works/project-forth-works/Communication-Protocols/I2C/readme.md

 **The used addresses are for port-1 of the MSP430G2553:**

 Note that the MSP430 controller series does not have the easiest I/O structure to implement a bitbang version of I2C!
-This is because it only has push/pull outputs and I2C needs an open colector (or open drain) output.
+This is because it only has push/pull outputs and I2C needs an open collector (or open drain) output.
 So this example code mimics open collector ports.

 ![Minimal forth example reading EEPROM](https://user-images.githubusercontent.com/11397265/123260134-83e79380-d4f5-11eb-86e8-8f3c6d46b4ba.jpg)